fluxcd/flux2/docs/proposals/go-git-providers.md

 	List(ctx context.Context, o OrganizationRef) ([]Repository, error)

-	// Create creates a repository at the given organization path, with the given URL-encoded name and options Create(ctx context.Context, r *Repository, opts RepositoryCreateOptions) (*Repository, error) }
+	// Create creates a repository at the given organization path, with the given URL-encoded name and options
+	// ErrAlreadyExists will be returned if the resource already exists Create(ctx context.Context, r *Repository, opts RepositoryCreateOptions) (*Repository, error)

+	// Reconcile makes sure r is the actual state in the backing Git provider.
+If r doesn't exist
+	// under the hood, it is created.
+If r is already the actual state, this is a no-op.
+If r isn't
+	// the actual state, the resource will either be updated or deleted/recreated.
+	Reconcile(ctx context.Context, r *Repository) error
+}
 ```